 - Hip replacement: $40,364

 - Heart bypass: $123,000

 That's a lot of money to come out of pocket if you're uninsured, although you might admittedly take less of a hit if you're uninsured because healthcare providers often offer insurers rates that are less than those charged to uninsured patients.
 All the same, there's no guarantee that that discount will trickle down to you.

 Average American Savings

-Bankrate reported in December 2018 that the average American household has only $8,863 saved.
+The Federal Reserve reported that in 2019, the median transaction account value (including savings, checking, and money market accounts) of American households was only $5,300.
 Couples tend to save the most, while single parents save the least.
-Another Bankrate study revealed that one in five Americans don't save anything at all.
+A Bankrate study revealed that one in five Americans don't save anything at all.

 Compare the numbers.
 A catastrophic injury or illness can easily wipe out a consumer's savings account and plunge them into considerable debt as well.

 Some consumers use health savings accounts (HSAs), health reimbursement accounts, and flexible savings accounts to put money away for health needs.
 This is especially attractive for those who are already maxing out their savings to pay for regular medical care and prescription drugs, and for employees who have company-matched dollars.
 But the Mayo Clinic advises that there can be some potential pitfalls with health savings arrangements, including:

 - Not everyone has the discipline to set aside money in a savings account.